epcm18/xai-l2g/README.md

 **Actionable Counterfactual Insights:** **Counterfactual Explanations** are generated to provide "what-if" scenarios, showing what minimal changes would alter a prediction.

 ### Phase 3: Synthesizing Explanations for User Interpretation
 The final phase focuses on making the generated explanations accessible.
-A **Visualization and Interpretability Dashboard** is designed to present the complex outputs from the XAI analyses in an integrated and intuitive user interface.
+A **Visualization and Interpretability Plots** is designed to present the complex outputs from the XAI analyses in an integrated and intuitive user interface.

 ---